THE GEOGRAPHY OF SAYING GOODBYE

 $24.95

 On her deathbed, Paul Canton’s mother declares she’s bound for the Alboran Sea.
 The nurses dismiss it as nonsense, but the next morning she vanishes, along with her son’s credit card.
-Paul, who finds leaving his comfort zone “more terrifying than the Third Battle of Nanking,” embarks on a quixotic pursuit of a globe-hopping resurrection, desperate for one last chance to say goodbye.
-Only the farther he travels, the less he understands the woman who raised him, and the more he realizes how little he’s actually lived.
+Paul, who finds leaving his comfort zone “more terrifying than the Third Battle of Nanking,” sets off across continents in a quixotic pursuit, desperate for one last chance to say goodbye.
+Only, the farther he travels, the less he understands the woman who raised him, and the more he realizes how little he’s actually lived.

 Wry and tender in equal measure, THE GEOGRAPHY OF SAYING GOODBYE blends humor with lyrical observation in a story about family and mortality, yes, but also about learning how to live.

 On her deathbed, Paul Canton’s mother declares she’s bound for the Alboran Sea.
 The nurses dismiss it as nonsense, but the next morning she vanishes, along with her son’s credit card.
-Paul, who finds leaving his comfort zone “more terrifying than the Third Battle of Nanking,” embarks on a quixotic pursuit of a globe-hopping resurrection, desperate for one last chance to say goodbye.
-Only the farther he travels, the less he understands the woman who raised him, and the more he realizes how little he’s actually lived.
+Paul, who finds leaving his comfort zone “more terrifying than the Third Battle of Nanking,” sets off across continents in a quixotic pursuit, desperate for one last chance to say goodbye.
+Only, the farther he travels, the less he understands the woman who raised him, and the more he realizes how little he’s actually lived.

 Wry and tender in equal measure, THE GEOGRAPHY OF SAYING GOODBYE blends humor with lyrical observation in a story about family and mortality, yes, but also about learning how to live.